The time is now

 their descendants safe in your presence.

-If we take her* imagery literally, the psalmist may be facing the aftermath of exile or return from exile.
-She feels she’s about to die when her life has barely started.
-She’s lost and alone—an isolated, reclusive bird, mistreated by others, abandoned by God.
+The psalmist’s rich imagery could mean that she’s facing the aftermath of exile or return from exile.* Whatever her situation, she feels her life is about to end when she’s just in the middle of her life.
+She’s lost and alone—like an isolated, reclusive bird—mistreated by others, abandoned by God.

 Amidst such turmoil and anxiety, the psalmist anchors herself and her people in God.
 Next to our transience and fragility, he’s eternally, immutably merciful and compassionate.
 Some imagine God looking down from heaven to wreak vengeance on hapless sinners, but instead he listens for the prisoners’ groans, to release those on death row.
 He cares about Zion’s brokenness, even as the psalmist does for the city’s broken-down walls and dusty streets.

-The psalmist argues that God needs to restore her people now and not just for their sake, but because the nations are all looking on, and future generations will one day hear the story.
+The psalmist argues that God needs to restore her people now and not just for their sake, but because the nations are all looking on, and future generations will hear the story.
 When God’s glory is revealed, the nations and their kings will revere him, and earth’s many peoples celebrate his glory.
 We naturally trust the ground beneath our feet, the sky above.
-But as they’re destined for replacement, the psalmist looks to God as the only one who can keep his people secure through all generations to come.
+But they’re destined for replacement.
+God is the only one we can look to in times of chaos.
+He alone can keep his people safe through all generations.

 You will yet take pity on Zion